 - If you’re deeply preoccupied with your online security, and you need to stay away from prying eyes, make sure to make the most of what your VPN provider has to offer.
 Look for advanced VPN features and make sure to use them.
 Such features might be the VPN Kill Switch (Internet Kill Switch or Application KillSwitch), of different options that keep you away from IP leaking or DNS leaks.
 Additionally, split tunneling is highly useful.

 - Turn on the “run at startup” and “VPN on-demand” options (if available).
 Again, you save time by not searching for the app.
 Click and connect should be your goal.

 - Set the VPN apps on your mobile devices to automatically connect to the VPN when switching to unsecured Wi-Fi networks.
-Don’t need to check whether the public WiFi hotspot you are are trying to connect is secured or not.
+You don’t need to check whether the public WiFi hotspot from the coffee shop you are trying to connect to is secured or not.
 The VPN app will check it for you and turn the VPN protection on if necessary.
 You will even be able to use your credit cards for online purchases confidently.

 - If you’re into free VPNs, you probably are into Tor too.
 Yes, Tor is like a free VPN, but we need to be honest, and we have to admit that it’s known as “the dark web” for a few good reasons.
 Since you are/will be the proud owner of a VPN subscription, make sure to combine Tor with your VPN to be sure that you’re enjoying a 100% secured internet connection.
 Additionally, I highly recommend testing your free VPN connection every time you use it.

 - Use browser extensions.
-If you’ve opted for a VPN provider that puts a lot on the table, check if you are allowed to use VPN browser extensions for Chrome and Opera, or VPN addons for Firefox.
-Even if these tools are not encrypting your traffic, are great at bypassing geo-restrictions and changing your IP address, and hiding your virtual location, plus are perfect for streaming services (Netflix, Hulu, Amazon Prime Video, BBC iPlayer), like accessing blocked Youtube videos or P2P file-sharing activities.
+If you’ve opted for a VPN provider that puts a lot on the table, check if you can use VPN browser extensions for Chrome and Opera, or VPN addons for Firefox.
+Even if these tools are not encrypting your traffic, they are great at bypassing geo-restrictions, changing your IP address, and hiding your virtual location, plus are perfect for streaming services (Netflix, Hulu, Amazon Prime Video, BBC iPlayer), like accessing blocked Youtube videos or P2P file-sharing activities.